red2kerr/konichi-wa/README.md

 # konichi-wa
-basic hello world repository for a GitHub newbie
+basic hello world repository for a GitHub newbie.

+this is going to be fun to figure out!